Bolsover (UK Parliament constituency): Constituency profile

 The seat includes many former mining communities.
 Before 2019 it was a Labour Party stronghold, although the then MP Dennis Skinner's share of the popular vote dropped to 50% in the 2010 election from a high of 77.5% (see below), amongst social and boundary changes.
 Its economy faced struggles after the last closures in the early 1990s of the coal pits upon which the area thrived for many years.
 Bolsover's tourism industry has emerged in recent years, including accommodation and tours involving Bolsover Castle, owned by English Heritage, and Hardwick Hall, home of Bess of Hardwick.

 Skinner, who held the seat from 1970 until 2019, was between 2017 and 2019 the second longest serving MP in the Commons after Kenneth Clarke.
-In the 2010 general election, Skinner received exactly 50% of the vote - 21,994 of the 43,988 votes cast.
+In the 2010 reforms to the constituency, Labour won 50% of the votes cast.
 At the 2017 general election, Skinner's majority was cut to little more than 5,000, the first time the Labour majority in the seat had ever been lower than 10,000.
 He lost his bid to be re-elected in 2019 losing to Conservative candidate Mark Fletcher.

 The majority of voters in the area voted in favour of Brexit during the 2016 referendum; this was the preferred outcome of the then local MP Dennis Skinner.
-This considerable turn out in favour of Brexit resulted in Reform UK to include it in its priority list of constituencies for the next General Election.
+This considerable turn out in favour of Brexit resulted in Reform UK to include it in its priority list of constituencies for the 2024 General Election.